The ending of the story is set, but the way of narration can be chosen.

 According to him, the house he built for over thirty years would be his last.
 I felt fortunate and couldn't help but look forward to his future life.

-His home is in the county town, where he chose a location after taking some detours in his youth, and now its value has multiplied several times.
-Although it is not in a bustling area, it is several levels higher than ours.
-The main reason is its proximity to the best high school in the county.
+His home was in the county town, where he had chosen a location after taking some detours in his youth, and now its value had multiplied several times.
+Although it wasn't in a bustling area, it was several levels above ours.
+The main reason was its proximity to the best high school in the county.

-He didn't receive much education, but by that summer, all three of his daughters had worked for two years, interned at university, and just received admission letters from key universities.
-Moreover, during the summer vacation, he mentioned he was preparing to buy a car.
+He didn't receive much education, but by that summer, his three daughters had all worked for two years, interned at university, and just received admission letters from prestigious universities.
+Moreover, during the summer, he mentioned he was preparing to buy a car.

 It was supposed to be the beginning of a very happy life after suffering for most of his life.

-However, during this year's Spring Festival, when my aunt (his wife) came to celebrate the New Year, when we asked why he didn't come, she smiled and said he went to another place; he was diagnosed with cancer a few months ago.
+However, during this year's Spring Festival, when my aunt (his wife) came to celebrate the New Year, when we asked why he didn't come, she smiled and said he had gone to another place; he was diagnosed with cancer a few months ago.

 It had only been half a year since he stood alive in front of me.